Henguin1001/Henscript/readme.md

 ```
 ### condition.elseif(condition,[callback])
 when the given condition is true and the previous operation that returned this ConditionResponse
-resulted in a false then the callback will be called
+resulted in a false then the callback will be called.
 ```js
 var condition = new ConditionResponse(false);
 condition.elseif(true,function(){